Deep-MI/FastSurfer/recon_surf/README.md

 ### Other
 * --py: which python version to use.
 Default: python3.6
+* --dev: Flag to set if FreeSurfer dev-version is used

 ### Example 1: recon-surf on a single subject (subject1)